 One of the main differences between Australia and New Zealand is the way in which the word “superannuation” is used.

-In Australia, superannuation generally comes from contributions that your employer makes throughout your working life, this is called the superannuation guarantee (SG).
+In Australia, superannuation generally comes from SG contributions that your employer makes throughout your working life.
 This money is invested by the super fund and the money earned on these investments is added to your account.
 You are also able to make “voluntary” contributions if you wish to save more for your retirement.
 The Australian Government may also contribute to your superannuation if you satisfy certain criteria.

 In short, Australian superannuation is similar to a KiwiSaver account, but with slightly different rules.
-In New Zealand, when you turn 65, you may be eligible for NZ Superannuation – which in Australia would be called a “pension”.
+In New Zealand, when you turn 65, you may be eligible for NZ Superannuation – which in Australia would be called a “Aged Pension”.